Imagine a book considered to be so dangerous that it was pulped before it could even be distributed.

 The book is 'Facts and Figures of the Belfast Pogrom 1920-1922' by G.B.
-Kenna and, as the name suggests, it was an account of violence in Belfast during Ireland's War of Independence including lists of fatalities and individuals wounded during 1920-1922 in Belfast (also making it invaluable for family history research).
+Kenna and.
+As the name suggests it was an account of violence in Belfast during Ireland's War of Independence, including lists of fatalities and individuals wounded during 1920-1922 in Belfast (also making it invaluable for family history research).

 Belfast had witnessed the large-scale expulsion of Catholics from their workplaces and districts where they were a small minority and violent attacks on isolated Catholic populations.
 Many of the eye-witnesses reported the active role of unionist politicians and the involvement of the temporary police force known as Special Constables.
 At the time, eye-witnesses saw these events as similar to violence that had occurred elsewhere and described them as 'pogroms'.

 Of Belfast's four daily newspapers, three (Belfast Newsletter, Belfast Telegraph, and Northern Whig) overtly supported maintaining the union with Britain.
-Carefully worded accounts of the violence in those Belfast newspapers and openly misleading accounts circulated by British press and press agencies in the United States and elsewhere presented the violence as emanating from Catholics and the Irish Republican Army (IRA).
+Carefully worded accounts of the violence in those Belfast newspapers and openly misleading accounts circulated by the British press and press agencies in the United States and elsewhere presented the violence as emanating from Catholics and the Irish Republican Army (IRA).
 Accounts of the violence were forwarded to Dublin by the IRA and others, like Fr John Hassan, the administrator of the Catholic parish of St Marys, in Chapel Lane in the center of Belfast.
 As these accounts didn't agree with the newspaper reports, they were believed to be exaggerated.

 When the Anglo-Irish treaty was signed in December 1921, divisions over whether to support the treaty and the (temporary) partition of Ireland meant that pro-treaty leaders like Michael Collins and Arthur Griffiths now paid closer attention to the communications coming from IRA units in Belfast (which the treaty proposed to leave as the part of Ireland under unionist control).